rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 print(baz)
 ```

 There are two print statements.
 The first print statement prints `80`.
 But what about the second print statement?
 Does that print `80` or `40`?
 Find out and make sure you understand why it prints what it prints.
-If not, you probably do not understand substitution properly.
+If not, reread the section on subsitution.

 #### Exercise
 Consider this code: